Housing for Academic Year 2020–21 and COVID-19 Response

 After Move-In, no guest access to the residence hall is permitted, in order to reduce the risk of infection.

 Campus leaders have advised that if you can live and learn remotely, you should do so.
 Students who determine that university housing is the best option for their personal circumstances can opt to live on campus.
 Cal Housing will continue to operate and staff will be on site to assist residents.
-We still have space for fall, so if your original living arrangements have changed, you can still apply to live in campus housing.
+We still have space available, so if your original living arrangements have changed, you can still apply to live in campus housing.

-Professional Residential Life staff and resident assistants (RAs) will live and work on site in the residence halls.
+Professional Residential Life staff and resident assistants (RAs) live and work on site in the residence halls.
 All staff will receive new training to be able to comply with public health mandates.
 Support will be provided remotely as much as possible.
 Residence hall staff will still respond onsite for community safety, for handling lockouts, and for emergency situations in cases where support cannot be offered remotely.
 They will also build community and engagement via online events.

 The Residential Life team is working hard to develop fun and innovative ways to build community and engagement through online events.
 In the spring 2020 semester, they delivered over 150 programs online, and have continued developing new offerings this summer.
 Residence hall staff will help residents build relationships with each other and provide community connections to online events, such as Community Chats, bulletin boards, emails, and group text chats.
 They will still host lots of community-centered programs such as treasure hunts, parades, patio decorating contests, courtyard singalongs, art projects, etc. Residence Hall staff will begin the year with Community Chats to establish group connection, community norms, and safety information.
 They will also conduct video conversations with every resident (“Bear Chats”).
 Students will also have the benefit of living amongst and in close proximity to our Resident Faculty.
 Our Theme Programs will also continue.
 Other engagement opportunities include participating in our residential leadership and government programs.